okta/okta-oidc-xamarin/README.md

     ```
     Okta OAuth logout callback
     ```
 10. In the `URL Schemes` field, enter a value appropriate for your application.
-This examples uses:
+This example uses:
     ```
     my.app.logout
     ```